disttant/api/readme.md

 find /final/location -type f -exec chmod 644 {} \;
 find /final/location -type d -exec chmod 755 {} \;
 ```
+10. Configure the web server (like Nginx) to route all the requests
+to public/index.php

 #### 2. The easy way
 0. Install Docker